mongodb/docs/source/includes/prereqs/pem-file-domain-name.rst

-For each replica set or sharded cluster member, the Common Name, also known as the Domain Name, for that member's certificate must match the |fqdn| of the POD on which this cluster member is deployed.
+For each replica set or sharded cluster member, the Common Name, also known as the Domain Name, for that member's certificate must match the |fqdn| of the pod this cluster member is deployed on.

 The |fqdn| name in each certificate has the following syntax:
 ``pod-name.service-name.namespace.svc.cluster.local``.
 This name is